 Lashing out not only against authority (governmental, religious, and educational) but against institutions and against the Enlightenment reduction of man to a "thinking machine," Blake aimed to bring humanity's mysterious, inexplicable, spiritual side back into focus.
-He wrote his own mythologies (a long, odd set of poems: The Marriage of Heaven and Hell, The Book of Urizen); in Songs of Innocence and of Experience he wrote against reason and against rational education, which he saw as destroying creativity and caging the unfettered human soul.
+He wrote his own mythologies (long, odd sets of poems: The Marriage of Heaven and Hell, The Book of Urizen); in Songs of Innocence and of Experience he wrote against reason, against rational education, against theological precision, all of which destroyed creativity and caged the unfettered human soul.